Long-run survival in limited stock market participation models with power utilities

 We conclude this section by showing that the model in Prieto (2013) can also produce surviving traders.
-In Prieto (2013), the restricted trader has a log-utility function, the unrestricted trader has a power-utility function, and both traders have the same time-preference parameter.
-As discussed in the introduction, when the restricted trader has a log-utility function, the optimization problem \eqref{primalval1} becomes explicitly solvable with $h(y) = 1$ for $y\in [0,1]$.
+In Prieto (2013), the restricted trader has a log-utility function, the unrestricted trader has a power-utility function.
+As discussed in the introduction, when the restricted trader has a log-utility function, the optimization problem {